clarosmarkjoseph/LBO-Android/README.md

-# LayBare-Kiosk
+# LayBare-Android
-This is the official Branch Kiosk of Lay Bare
+This is the official Android app of Lay Bare